Web Update Wizard - FAQ

 Q: How do I advise my users if their software is actually already up to date?

-If no update is applicable the default behaviour of the Web Update Wizard is to remain completely silent - i.e. to give no visual feedback.
+If no update is applicable the default behaviour of the Software Update Wizard is to remain completely silent - i.e. to give no visual feedback.
 This behaviour is (believed to be) appropriate in situations where your software automatically checks for updates as it launches - i.e. without the user clicking a button or selecting a menu option.

-If you prefer to make the user click a button or select a menu option to initiate an update check, you can cause a Web Update Wizard message box to appear with your own message saying there are no updates available by appending a block to the end of your server script file, as shown in the sample script file below:
+If you prefer to make the user click a button or select a menu option to initiate an update check, you can cause a Software Update Wizard message box to appear with your own message saying there are no updates available by appending a block to the end of your server script file, as shown in the sample script file below:

 Filename=/prophecy/prophecy.exe